Whitecap Resources: History

 In 2017, Brad Wall, then-premier of Saskatchewan, invited Whitecap to move to that province, citing lower taxes and subsidized relocation costs.
 The company CEO, Grant Fagerheim, said that it was considering the offer, but would only move if it benefited shareholders.

 In November 2017, Whitecap purchased a 62% interest in the Weyburn oil project in Saskatchewan for $940 million from Cenovus Energy.
 The deal was expected to increase Whitecap's oil production by 25%.

+On March 10, 2025, Whitecap announced its intent to acquire Veren (formerly Crescent Point Energy) in a $15 billion deal, forming what would be the seventh-largest Canadian oil company in terms of production.
+The acquisition was completed on May 12, 2025.

 Operations

 Whitecap Resources primarily produces light, sweet crude oil, as opposed to heavy oil or natural gas.
 It generally focuses on oil development and production instead of exploration.
 It has properties in northwest Alberta & B.C., central Alberta, and Saskatchewan with 2019 production guidance of 70,000 - 72,000 barrels of energy per day.
 As of 2019, Whitecap has identified 2,827 gross drilling locations (8 to 10 years of inventory) with 1,568 proved plus probable.

 Whitecap's strategy is to deliver 10% to 15%/annum dividend + growth through balance sheet strength, sustainable dividends and moderate growth.